AstroDetlev/PiBook_on_AcerTravelMate4001/README.md

   - ToDo: Prepare bigger 12V Power supply and 5V Step down converter for the Raspberry Pi 3
   - ToDo: build data cable between display and board if needed.

+  New fun: the Invertor provided with the ScreenController does not fit into the laptop lid.
+Need to figure out how to use the old one.

 ## Details of d) can be found in folder \ScreenController if the work is started

 e) Don't use the internal DVD-Writer